ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
+Trade To Earn 101: Part 4 - What is Liquidity in NFTs and Why does it Matter? - <a href="https://medium.com/@tripwireonfire/trade-to-earn-101-part-4-what-is-liquidity-in-nfts-and-why-does-it-matter-213b91590f0d" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `ShadowThorn Studios - Building Games in ChatGPT.`**

+<blockquote>In Trade to Earn 101: Part 4, we delve into the critical role of liquidity in financial assets and how the Liquid NFT Marketplace…</blockquote>

+<h3>2.
 Things You Should Know to Become a Fast Programmer - <a href="https://medium.com/gitconnected/things-you-should-know-to-become-a-fast-programmer-268ab52997bf" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Level Up Coding`**

 <blockquote>Being “fast” doesn’t make you a fast programmer, but knowing these will</blockquote>

-<h3>2.
-From Solution to Problem: The Reverse Path to Smarter AI - <a href="https://medium.com/gitconnected/from-solution-to-problem-the-reverse-path-to-smarter-ai-80a69d17c28b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**

-<blockquote>Reverse reasoning as a trick to better reasoning in LLMs</blockquote>

 <h3>3.
 I Removed VS Code, and My Productivity Improved Tremendously - <a href="https://medium.com/code-like-a-girl/i-removed-vs-code-and-my-productivity-improved-tremendously-7d145a7ec1b4" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Code Like A Girl`**

 <blockquote>A Journey from Clunky to Efficient: How The New IDE Transformed My Workflow</blockquote>

 <h3>4.
-I Wrote A PyPI Package To Allow Python To React To KeyPresses - <a href="https://medium.com/@zlliu/i-wrote-a-pypi-package-to-allow-python-to-react-to-keypresses-a9e92eff0e65" target="_blank" rel="noopener noreferrer">link</a></h3>
+The role of auto cad in architecture design - <a href="https://medium.com/mev-shoaib/the-role-of-auto-cad-in-architecture-design-8aa72f60730c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Liu Zuo Lin`**
+✍️ **posted by `MedTech Evolution`**

-<blockquote># eg. on UpArrowKey keypress, do something</blockquote>
+<blockquote>AutoCAD is a popular software for creating detailed technical drawings, introduced by Autodesk in 1982.
+It is used in various professional…</blockquote>

 <h3>5.
-My Honest Advice to Beginner ML Students - <a href="https://medium.com/towards-artificial-intelligence/my-honest-advice-to-beginner-ml-students-5323383c6197" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Solution to Problem: The Reverse Path to Smarter AI - <a href="https://medium.com/gitconnected/from-solution-to-problem-the-reverse-path-to-smarter-ai-80a69d17c28b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Towards AI`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>If you’re taking one ML course after the other, you might want to read this.</blockquote>
+<blockquote>Reverse reasoning as a trick to better reasoning in LLMs</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-Stablecoin Payments: Who Actually Wins? - <a href="https://medium.com/@HadickM/stablecoin-payments-who-actually-wins-ebd72a1cc8b3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Microsoft Rolls Out KB5048667 for Windows 11 Version 24H2 - <a href="https://medium.com/@windows101tricks/microsoft-rolls-out-kb5048667-for-windows-11-version-24h2-ca60c724b09b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rob Hadick`**
+✍️ **posted by `Windows 11 and Windows 10 How to Guide!`**

-<blockquote>I’ve gotten a lot of questions about where I see the stablecoin market heading and which parts of the stack will accrue the most value, so…</blockquote>
+<blockquote>Microsoft has rolled out the KB5048667 cumulative update for Windows 11 version 24H2.
+This is part of the December 2024 Patch Tuesday…</blockquote>

 <h3>2.
-Activation Functions: ReLU, Sigmoid, Tanh and Softmax - <a href="https://medium.com/@francescofranco_39234/four-key-activation-functions-relu-sigmoid-tanh-and-softmax-6d2525eb55a4" target="_blank" rel="noopener noreferrer">link</a></h3>
+One-Way Solutions, One-Sided Burden - <a href="https://medium.com/@thetactilemuse/one-way-solutions-one-sided-burden-b12d40a1a914" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Francesco Franco`**
+✍️ **posted by `The Tactile Muse`**

-<blockquote>Today’s deep neural networks can handle highly complex data sets.
-For example, object detectors have grown capable of predicting the…</blockquote>
+<blockquote>When Hearing people invent “access” but dismiss the Deaf Voice</blockquote>

 <h3>3.
 I Removed VS Code, and My Productivity Improved Tremendously - <a href="https://medium.com/code-like-a-girl/i-removed-vs-code-and-my-productivity-improved-tremendously-7d145a7ec1b4" target="_blank" rel="noopener noreferrer">link</a></h3>